 A small road packed with bars and clubs, Khao San Road is where to stay in Bangkok if you’re looking to experience a rowdy night out.
-It is also home to some of the best cheap eats in Bangkok.
+It is also home to some of the best cheap Thai food.

-Things to see and do in Khao San Road
+Things to See and Do at Khao San Road

-- Dance until dawn at Lava Gold, a cavernous club that hosts the best parties, DJs, and dance nights in Khao San Road.
+- Dance until dawn at Lava Gold, a cavernous club that hosts the best parties, DJs, and dance nights on Khao San Road.

 - Dance the night away at The Club, where partiers can choose from three floors of bars, music, dance floors, and more.

-Close enough to downtown without being gritty, this district is well situated for exploring the very best of Bangkok.
+Close enough to downtown without being gritty, this district is well-situated for exploring some of Bangkok’s top attractions.

-Attracting artists and bohemians from Thailand and around the world, Thonglor is a diverse neighbourhood where anything goes.
-Enjoy everything from high-end shopping to late-night gaming in this fashionable and fabulous Bangkok neighbourhood.
+Attracting artists and bohemians from Thailand and around the world, Thonglor is a diverse neighborhood where anything goes.
+Enjoy everything from high-end shopping to late-night gaming in this fashionable and fabulous place to stay in Bangkok.

 - Browse the stalls at W Market, where more than 50 international cuisines are on offer.

 - Pay your respects and explore the peaceful and stunning Wat That Thong Temple.

 - Explore the dining options at the Commons, an open-air community mall that features plenty of delicious cuisines from around the world.